-The laboratories feature excellent equipment and an in-house library with over 12,000 books allows for optimal learning.
+The library of the HfTL is operated together with the library of the University of Technology, Economics and Culture (HTWK) Leipzig.
 The fact that the HfTL has been at the top of the CHE ranking lists over recent years is further proof of the high teaching quality at the university.

 The full-time degree programmes have been accredited by the accreditation agency for degree programmes ASIIN and are equivalent to programmes offered by public universities.